-Coping With Stress in the Practice of Medicine
+Coping With Stress and Burnout in Medicine

 Depression and Suicide in Physicians